-- (c) lease agreements in respect of assets held under a finance lease and capitalised. - 13.3.4 Where capital assets are sold, scrapped, lost or otherwise disposed of, their value must be removed from the accounting records and each disposal must be validated by reference to authorisation documents and invoices (where appropriate). - 13.3.5 The Director of Finance shall approve procedures for reconciling balances on fixed assets accounts in ledgers against balances on fixed asset registers. - 13.3.6 Each asset is to be appropriately valued in accordance with agreed accounting policies - 13.3.7 The value of each asset shall be depreciated using methods and rates as specified in the Capital Accounting Manual issued by the Department of Health. - 13.3.8 The Director of Finance of the Trust shall calculate and pay capital charges as specified by the Department of Health.
+- Indexation adjustments - Revaluation adjustments - Impairments - Assessed life - 14.3.3 Additions to the fixed asset register must be clearly identified to an appropriate budget holder and be validated by reference to: - (a) properly authorised and approved agreements, architect's certificates, supplier's invoices and other documentary evidence in respect of purchases from third parties; - (b) stores, requisitions and wages records for own materials and labour including appropriate overheads; - (c) lease agreements in respect of assets held under a finance lease and capitalised. - 14.3.4 Where capital assets are sold, scrapped, lost or otherwise disposed of, their value must be removed from the accounting records and each disposal must be validated by reference to authorisation documents and invoices (where appropriate). - 14.3.5 The Executive Director of Finance shall approve procedures for reconciling balances on fixed assets accounts in ledgers against balances on fixed asset registers. - 14.3.6 Each asset is to be appropriately valued in accordance with agreed accounting policies - 14.3.7 The Executive Director of Finance of the Trust shall calculate and pay capital charges as specified by the Department of Health and Social Care.

-13.4 Security of Assets
+14.4 Security of Assets

-- 13.4.1 The overall control of fixed assets is the responsibility of the Chief Executive. - 13.4.2 Asset control procedures (including fixed assets, cash, cheques and negotiable instruments, and also including donated assets) must be approved by the Director of Finance.
-This procedure shall make provision for: - (a) recording managerial responsibility for each asset; - (b) identification of additions and disposals: - (c) identification of all repairs and maintenance expenses; - (d) physical security of assets; - (e) periodic verification of the existence of, condition of, and title to, assets recorded: - (f) identification and reporting of all costs associated with the retention of an asset; - (g) reporting, recording and safekeeping of cash, cheques, and negotiable instruments. - 13.4.3 All discrepancies revealed by verification of physical assets to fixed asset register shall be notified to the Director of Finance. - 13.4.4 Whilst each employee and officer has a responsibility for the security of property of the Trust, it is the responsibility of Board members and senior employees in all disciplines to apply such appropriate routine security practices in relation to NHS property as may be determined by the Board.
-Any breach of agreed security practices must be reported in accordance with agreed procedures. - 13.4.5 Any damage to the Trust's premises, vehicles and equipment, or any loss of equipment, stores or supplies must be reported by Board members and employees in accordance with the procedure for reporting losses. - 13.4.6 Where practical, assets should be marked as Trust property.
+14.4.1 The overall control of fixed assets is the responsibility of the Chief Executive.

+Asset control procedures (including fixed assets, cash, cheques and negotiable instruments, and also including donated assets) must be approved by the Executive Director of Finance.
+This procedure shall make provision for:

+- (a) recording managerial responsibility for each asset; - (b) identification of additions and disposals; - (c) identification of all repairs and maintenance expenses; - (d) physical security of assets; - (e) periodic verification of the existence of, condition of, and title to, assets recorded; - (f) identification and reporting of all costs associated with the retention of an asset; - (g) reporting, recording and safekeeping of cash, cheques, and negotiable instruments.

+14.4.2 All discrepancies revealed by verification of physical assets to fixed asset register shall be notified to the Executive Director of Finance.

+- 14.4.3 Whilst each employee and officer has a responsibility for the security of property of the Trust, it is the responsibility of Board members and senior employees in all disciplines to apply such appropriate routine security practices in relation to NHS property as may be determined by the Board.
+Any breach of agreed security practices must be reported in accordance with agreed procedures. - 14.4.4 Any damage to the Trust's premises, vehicles and equipment, or any loss of equipment, stores or supplies must be reported by Board members and employees in accordance with the procedure for reporting losses. - 14.4.5 Where practical, assets should be marked as Trust property.

-14. STORES AND RECEIPT OF GOODS
+15 STORES AND RECEIPT OF GOODS

-14.1 General position
+15.1 General position

-- 23.1 Stores, defined in terms of controlled stores and departmental stores (for immediate use) should be: - (a) kept to a minimum; - (b) subjected to annual stock take; - (c) valued at the lower of cost and net realisable value.
+- 15.1.1 Stores, defined in terms of controlled stores and departmental stores (for immediate use) should be: - (a) kept to a minimum; - (b) subjected to annual stock take or agreed cycle count system; - valued at the lower of cost and net realisable value.
+The cost of inventories is measured using the first in, first out (FIFO) method

-23.2 Control of Stores, Stocktaking, condemnations and disposal
+15.2 Control of Stores, Stocktaking, condemnations and disposal